Use these four questions as a guide to help you plan ahead for future medical and caregiving needs

 Review your choices with your financial advisor, who can help you ensure that your retirement and any other goals aren’t put in jeopardy.

-Many people struggle with aging parents' unwillingness to face their limitations.
+Many people struggle with aging parents’ unwillingness to face their limitations.
 That’s why it can be wise to bring these issues up early.
 Ask specific questions like: At what point would it make sense for you to stop driving, or to have a caretaker come in to help with meals?
-Kate Wilber, professor of gerontology at the University of Southern California–Leonard Davis School of Gerontology, says.
-"Often, at first, you'll be rebuffed.
-This will likely take more than one conversation."
+These conversations can be difficult so don’t be discouraged if your initial efforts are dismissed.
+It will likely take more than one conversation to get the answers that you need.

-Bank of America Merrill Lynch’s financial gerontologist Cynthia Hutchins recommends that siblings talk first among themselves about how they'll share the caregiving role.
+Cynthia Hutchins, director of financial gerontology at Bank of America, recommends that siblings talk first among themselves about how they'll share the caregiving role.
 "You want to be sure that both your parents' and your own needs are considered.
 Sometimes it makes sense to cobble together a combination of in-home and outside care," she says, where siblings can at least share the costs, if not the hands-on responsibilities.

 Connect with an advisor and start a conversation about your goals.